muradxq/2025_leetxode/1_Common_Patterns/7_Backtracking.md

 ### Basic Operations in Backtracking:
 - The backtracking algorithm typically follows this pattern:
-  - Choose: Select a candidate from the set of possible options.
+  - **Choose**: Select a candidate from the set of possible options.
-  - Constraint: Check if the choice satisfies all constraints.
+  - **Constraint**: Check if the choice satisfies all constraints.
-  - Goal: Check if the current state is a valid solution.
+  - **Goal**: Check if the current state is a valid solution.
-  - Recurse: If the constraints are satisfied but the goal isn't reached, make a recursive call.
+  - **Recurse**: If the constraints are satisfied but the goal isn't reached, make a recursive call.
   - **Backtrack**: Remove the last chosen candidate if it leads to a dead end and try another candidate.

 ```python